College of Charleston, Charleston, SC (History)

 I hold a Bachelors and a Masters degree in History, completed in 2003.
 I have continued to pursue these studies since returning to Maine.
 I love history and believe it is fundamental to education.
 Areas of special study include ancient history, WWII, medical history and 18th and 19th century American history.
 I have an extensive personal library and have no problem with expanding it, if need be, to cover any topic needed.

 I am a lifelong learner and believe you are never too old or too young to learn.
 I have reliable transportation and currently very few demands on my time which makes my schedule very flexible.
 I love kids and love to teach.
 I am a registered nurse who stopped working last year to care for my dad who has since passed away.
 I don't really want to go back to nursing after 38 years of full time duty.
 My children are grown and on their own and I have three granddaughters.
-I went back to college in the late 90s and
+I went back to college in the late 90s and graduated with a double degree in history and

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.